Home » Blogs » AMD Radeon™ Anti-Lag 2

 • Both white and green numbers should roughly match the numbers measured by FLM (see below) when VSync is not used.
 In DirectX®11 though, if the game is not running in fullscreen exclusive mode – there might be a one frame discrepancy (FLM values will be one frame higher).

-Another way to validate the SDK integration is to use the Frame Latency Meter (FLM) tool which can be downloaded, along with full source, here: https://github.com/GPUOpen-Tools/frame_latency_meter/releases.
+Another way to validate the SDK integration is to use the Frame Latency Meter (FLM) which can be downloaded, along with full source, here: https://github.com/GPUOpen-Tools/frame_latency_meter/releases.
 Full instructions on how to use this tool are included.

 Support